 Special interest groups, or VIP clubs, are niche communities within the loyalty program.
 They can be invitation-only groups, or customers can buy their way in using their points.
 In exchange, insiders enjoy additional benefits, like early access to the hottest product releases or members-only content.
 VIP clubs serve to motivate customers and entice them with exclusive offers and content.

-Now that we’ve reviewed the ins and outs of eCommerce loyalty programs, it’s time to see—and analyze—how other brands from all around the world approach the topic.
+Now that we’ve reviewed the ins and outs of an eCommerce rewards program, it’s time to see—and analyze—some of the best eCommerce loyalty programs out there.

 Designer Shoe Warehouse (commonly referred to as DSW) is an American footwear retailer of designer shoes and fashion accessories.
 DSW operates a hybrid program, mixing together tiers, earn & burn elements and free perks.

 - Customers earn 1 point for every $1 spent, and receive a $5 Reward after spending $100

 - There’s a $5 birthday coupon, motivating customers to share their birth date

 - DSW VIP has three tiers in total, based on annual spend

 - At higher ranks, tier members gain access to free gifts and double-point events